Pisaurina mira: Sexual cannibalism

 In nursery web spiders, females are known to frequently engage in sexual cannibalism.
-While sexual cannibalism is assumed to grant a greater chance at reproductive success with better fit and larger offspring, a common goal for spiders of both sexes, P. mira males can most likely obtain greater fitness by avoiding sexual cannibalism and ensuring survival themselves.
-More specifically, the use of silk bridal veils was found to often grant higher fertilization success, as it interfered with the female's tactile and chemical receptors.
+While sexual cannibalism is assumed to grant a greater chance at reproductive success for both spiders, with better fit and larger offspring, P. mira males can most likely obtain greater reproductive success by avoiding sexual cannibalism and ensuring survival themselves.
+More specifically, the use of silk veils was found to often grant higher fertilization success, as it interfered with the female's tactile and chemical receptors.

 Upon being trapped in the silk veil, the female P. mira shows increased movement in order to free themselves, and the attempts at sexual cannibalism may continue regardless of the veil.